 The hair follicles pick up dirt from the environment.
-There is also sweat and sebum that build up on your scalp and hair.
-In order to keep your hair and scalp looking and feeling great you have to wash it.
+Sweat and sebum also build up on your scalp and hair.
+In order to keep your hair and scalp looking and feeling great, you have to wash it.
 That is where shampoo comes in.
-It is specially formulated with oils and other chemicals that work especially well with hair.
-Between the surfactants and the conditioning agents your hair is left clean and soft without stripping away too much of the natural sebum oil from the follicles.
+It is formulated with oils and other chemicals that work especially well with hair.
+Between the surfactants and the conditioning agents, your hair is left clean and soft without stripping away too much of your hair’s natural sebum oils.
 It is a fine dance.

-What Are Surfactants?
+What Are Sulfates In Shampoo?

 What Are Conditioning Agents?

 When we wash our hair, we want to get rid of all the dirt and grease.
 But stripping away the oils can sometimes leave our hair dry.
 As a result, conditioning agents are added to the shampoo.
 They condition and coat the hair to keep it moisturized and soft.
 You can use a standalone hair conditioner, but most shampoos come with some conditioner in the formula.